-PCAT Pharmacy School
+PCAT Test for Pharmacy School

 What is the Importance of PCAT?

-The PCAT pharmacy school test refers to the Pharmacy College Aptitude Test that was developed by Harcourt Assessment, and which is now administered by Pearson's Assessment & Information Group, with which Harcourt Assessment was merged in the year 2008.
-Many colleges offering Pharmacy courses ask for PCAT scores from their applicants to assess their abilities to take up Pharmacy courses in their colleges.
+The pharmacy school of PCAT test refers to the Pharmacy College Aptitude Test that was developed by Harcourt Assessment, and which is now administered by Pearson's Assessment & Information Group, with which Harcourt Assessment was merged in the year 2008.
+Many colleges offering Pharmacy courses ask for test scores from their applicants to assess their abilities to take up Pharmacy courses in their colleges.
 This is the reason why PCAT is an important assessment examination for all Pharmacy aspirants.
 Hence, they should not ignore it, but prepare for it thoroughly and perform well in it.

 Format of the PCAT